rpeden/prefect-discord/README.md

 ## Welcome!

-A collection enabling integration between Prefect and Discord.
+A collection containing a notification block making it easy to send messages and notifications from Prefect to a Discord channel.
+Read on for instructions on how to use the `DiscordWebhook` block.

 ## Getting Started